ZoiPer/public-docs/configuration-data.md

         * Default value: `0`.

       * `priority`: this option defines the priority of the key agreement method among the others.
 The phone orders the key agreement methods by priority when trying to establish a ZRTP-encrypted stream.
 The lesser the number, the more likely for the key agreement method to be chosen.
-        * UI: the key agreement method priority is manipulated by dragging the name of the key agreement method in the *Available Key agreement methods* or *Selected Key agreement methods* columns.
         * Type: ***integer***.
         * Default value: `0`.

       * `selected`: this option determines whether the key agreement method is selected (i.e. whether it is used at all).
-        * UI: selected key agreement methods are placed in the *Selected Key agreement methods* column, while deselected ones are placed in the *Available Key agreement methods* column.
         * Type: ***boolean***.
         * Default value: `false`.